Dr Stephen Noakes

 BA(Hons), MA, PhD

-Dr Noakes is Lecturer of Chinese Politics, jointly appointed to Politics and International Relations and Asian Studies.
-His research has appeared in journals such as Pacific Affairs, China Quarterly, Journal of Chinese Political Science, Problems of Postcommunism, Political Science Quarterly, and elsewhere.
-He is the author of The Advocacy Trap: Transnational Activism and State Power in a Rising China (forthcoming Manchester University Press, 2017), a regular commentator on China's role in international affairs, and a frequent advisor to the aid community on governance issues in the PRC.
-Prior to joining the University of Auckland, he was a SSHRC postdoctoral fellow at the University of Toronto’s Munk School of Global Affairs, and a Visiting Research Scholar at Fudan University’s School of International Relations and Public Affairs in Shanghai, China.
+Dr Noakes is Senior Lecturer of Chinese Politics, jointly appointed to Politics and International Relations and Asian Studies.
+His research has appeared in journals such China Quarterly, Pacific Affairs, Voluntas, Journal of Chinese Political Science, Problems of Postcommunism, Political Science Quarterly, and elsewhere.
+He is also the author of The Advocacy Trap: Transnational Activism and State Power in China (Manchester University Press, 2017), a regular commentator on China's role in international affairs, and a frequent advisor to the aid community on governance issues in the PRC.
+Prior to joining the University of Auckland, he was a SSHRC postdoctoral fellow at the University of Toronto’s Munk School of Global Affairs, and a Visiting Research Scholar at Fudan University’s School of International Relations and Public Affairs in Shanghai.
+In 2018, he will be a visiting NZ-China Fellow at the School of International Studies at Peking University.

 For consulting enquiries, contact Travis McDonald at UniServices firstname.lastname@example.org T +64 9 373 7522 ext 87661 Mobile +64 27 405 7693